Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-Watchout for the exploding pumpkins and hit their bathtub as hard as you can, while making sure you do so right at the edge of the arena so that they'll be close to each other when they get off to be hit easily by a Fire Blast.
+Watchout for the exploding pumpkins and hit their bathtub as hard as you can, while making sure you do so right at the edge of the arena so that they'll be close to each other when they get off to be hit easily by a Fire Bomb.

-You need to lock them down with Fire Blast to not have any issues in the second phase.
+You need to lock them down with Fire Bombs to not have any issues in the second phase.
 It is much better if you have your Pumpkin King costume to level 3 so you have more Red Souls to use on them.
-Fire Blast them, wait for them to fall on the ground, then wait for them to get up and Fire Blast them, then repeat.
-Try to also collect the notes that they'll drop just in case you can't finish them with Fire Blast.
-To finish them off with the dance, you'd need for them to be at least 1/3 of the health bar.
+Use Fire Bomb, wait for them to fall on the ground, then wait for them to get up and use Fire Bomb, then repeat.
+Try to also collect the notes that they'll drop to finish them off quicker.
+You should need to drop them to 1/3 to finish them with a Dance Mode.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248716.png">